seancdavis/seancdavis-com/www/src/blog/posts/2019-05-02-what-you-need-to-know-about-netlify-forms.md

 ## 1. Forms are processed when the code is deployed.

-If you’ve successfully deployed a form, you’ll notice that the form appears in a list of forms for your site within the Netlify UI (`https://app.netlify.com/sites/[your_site]/forms`).
+If you've successfully deployed a form, you'll notice that the form appears in a list of forms for your site within the Netlify UI (`https://app.netlify.com/sites/[your_site]/forms`).
 This is because Netlify processes your forms after building and before deploying your code.

 Netlify does this by looking for `data-netlify` and `name` attributes on forms generated within your built HTML (or JS) files.
 In other words, you register a new form by simply including the correct markup in your code.

 This seems super obvious, but it provides the foundational knowledge necessary to help you understand and debug issues you run into along the way.

-## 2. A form’s `method` and `action` are important.
+## 2. A form's `method` and `action` are important.

-Consider a static site in which every page is a flat HTML file (thanks to frameworks like Gatsby, that’s not how all static sites work).
+Consider a static site in which every page is a flat HTML file (thanks to frameworks like Gatsby, that's not how all static sites work).
 If those files are uploaded to a web-accessible server or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), then sending a [GET request](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) to any HTML page on your site would result in the HTML file's contents in response.

 That makes sense, right?
 That's how the web works.